fscarmen2/Argo-Nezha-Service-Container/README_EN.md

             - GH_BACKUP_USER=<Optional, Optional, Optional!
 If it is consistent with GH_USER, you can leave it blank>
             - REVERSE_PROXY_MODE=<Optional, Optional, Optional!
 If you want to use Nginx or gRPCwebProxy instead of Caddy for reverse proxying, set this value to `nginx` or `grpcwebproxy>
             - NO_AUTO_RENEW=<Optional, Optional, Optional!
 If you don't need synchronized online, set this variable and assign it a value of `1`>
+            - DASHBOARD_VERSION=<Specify the version of dashboard, in the format of `v0.00.00`.
+Nezha dashboard will be fixed at this version and will not be upgraded, if you don't fill in the blank, it will use the default `v0.20.13`>
 ```